ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 {{actively-malicious-log}}, although the presence of an attack by the log could be learned through STH Pollination.
-Additionally, users who wish to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching and forgoing a Trusted Auditor) could be attacked without risk of detection.
+Additionally, users who wish to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching, and forgoing a Trusted Auditor) could be attacked without risk of detection.

 ## STH Pollination {#threemetheco-sth-pollination}